faith: or, things make sense

 The amount of sense that things "ought" to make.

-There is a way in which the world systematically wears down you understanding of the world over time: this is that, as you gain experience with the world's messiness and complexity, or spend extended periods in pathological corners of it (remember, exceptions are often the norm - see adjust your seat), you downgrade your confidence in your models of reality across the board.
-This is because, even if they are essentially or generally correct, or have been built along the correct lines, they do not have enough predictive power for you locally.
+As you gain experience with the world's messiness and complexity, or spend extended periods in pathological corners of it (remember, exceptions are often the norm - see adjust your seat), you downgrade your confidence in your models of reality across the board.
+This happens even if those models are mostly correct, even if you're building them correctly, because they won't have enough predictive power for you in your locale.
+They won't be of use to you personally.
+You won't experience them as increasing your affordances.

-If you have been playing at a harder level than is optimal for learning for a long while, you develop certain crutches and bad habits around it that make general-purpose learning much harder later on.
+If you have been playing at a harder level than is optimal for learning for a long while, you develop crutches and bad habits around it that make general-purpose learning much harder later on.

-Having unlearned all of these, however, you may see a haesitance that seems broader-based, insubstantial, and inconquerable, beneath all the calculus of habit.
 This is the systematic buildup of the belief that you are not good at predicting the world, or at moving through it.

 Backlinks